mongodb/docs/source/includes/fact-platform-s390x.rst

-.. admonition:: Platform Support EOL Notice
+.. topic:: Platform Support EOL Notice

-   - Support for SLES 11 has been removed in MongoDB 3.2.20+, 3.4.15+, and 3.6.4+.
-   - Support for RHEL/CentOS 6 has been removed in MongoDB 3.4.22+, 3.6.14+.
-   - Support for Ubuntu 16.04 has been removed in MongoDB 3.6.16+.
+   - MongoDB 3.6 and 3.4 are no longer supported on the s390x platform.
+     Please upgrade to MongoDB 4.0+ for Enterprise support or MongoDB 4.2+ for Community support on the s390x platform.

 .. list-table::
    :header-rows: 1